BrandonHT/Python-Projects/README.md

 # Python Projects
-This repository stands for some Python projects developed to improve my skills and get more knowledge about different tools to work with.
+This repository stands for some Python projects I developed to improve my skills and get more knowledge about different tools to work with.

 The projects are:
 - Unitesting